EmaCon15/AmazonAutoBuyBot/README.md

 It supports multiple products simultaneously.
 For each product, you can define:
 - A maximum price you're willing to pay.
 - Whether the bot should auto-checkout or stop after adding the product to your cart.
+- Persistent login via saved cookies (supporting 2FA).

 ## Main differences from the original code
 - ✅ Support for multiple ASINs with configurable price thresholds and checkout options.
 - 🔐 Secure login using cookies, allowing persistent sessions even with 2FA enabled.
-- 💾 Introduced save_cookies.py to handle manual login (with 2FA) and save cookies in amazon_cookies.pkl.
+- 💾 Introduced save_cookies.py to handle manual login (with 2FA) and save cookies in amazon_cookies.json.
 - ⚙️ Environment variable support via .env file (using python-dotenv).

   🔐 *This means your Amazon credentials are no longer hardcoded in the script but safely stored in a separate `.env` file that is not tracked by version control (i.e., Git).
 This greatly improves security and makes the code safer to share or use across environments.*
+- 🌍 Support for loading cookies from a base64-encoded environment variable COOKIE_B64 (useful for deployment on platforms like Railway).
 - 💻 Improved logging with ASINs clearly labeled in output.
 - 🧼 Cleaner codebase, better error handling, and easier configuration.